anup24/p4/readme.md

   + View all tags and associated texts added by all users of the application.

 __Update__
-  + You can update the text that was added by you. i.e only registered users can access and edit only their own text.
+  + You can update the text that was added by you. i.e only registered users can access this area and edit only their own text.
   + Edit header, contexts and change associate tags if required.
   + Click *Save Changes*
   + After validation, system will keep you on same page to allow more edits if required.

 __Delete__
-  + You can delete the text that was added by you. i.e. only registered users can access and delete their own text.
+  + You can delete the text that was added by you. i.e. only registered users can access this area and delete only their own text.
   + Confirm deletion on delete page.
   + Follow the confirmation message to confirm or cancel delete action.